tomerlieber/DNS-Sinkhole-Server/README.md

     ```$ java -cp out il.ac.idc.cs.sinkhole.SinkholeServer blocklist.txt```

 ## A typical flow of the server:
-The server is listening on port 5300
+The server is listening on port 5300 ⇨

-              ⇩
-The server receives a DNS request
+The server receives a DNS request ⇨

-              ⇩
-The server sends the request to a random root server
+The server sends the request to a random root server ⇨

-              ⇩
-The server received a response from the random root server
+The server received a response from the random root server ⇨

-              ⇩
 Until there is no answer, the server sends a request to the next DNS server.
-The name of the next DNS server is extracted from the authority section of the last response.
+The name of the next DNS server is extracted from the authority section of the last response ⇨

-              ⇩
-Send the final response to the client.
+Send the final response to the client

 ## Additional info:
 * Supports reading compressed data according to RFC1035 section 4.1.4.